RUN A TEAM

 How do teams advance to States and the FIRST Championship?

 Teams are eligible for advancement at any one of the first three official fall season events they participate at the following levels: Qualifying Event and League Tournament.
 Each event has a designated number of advancement spots to the Michigan FIRST Tech Challenge State Championship.
-From States, teams can earn one of the designated advancement spots to FIRST Championship-Detroit.
+From States, teams can earn one of the designated advancement spots to FIRST Championship.

 FIRST HQ has established an Order of Advancement which is documented in Game Manual 1.